Christian Insights 4 You

 The second car

-It was an hour before another car came and, by this time, the family was getting desperate; the children highly agitated.
+It was an hour before another car appeared and, by this time, the couple was getting desperate, with the children highly agitated.
 A woman was driving.
-She was a leading light in the local church - on the governing and several other important committees.
+She was a leading light in the local church, on both the governing and other important committees.
 But that was only part of it.
-She took active roles in everything from Bible reading to fund raising.
+She took active roles in everything from leading Bible study groups to fund raising.
 Many people told her that the church couldn’t do without her.
-She saw the father and mother at the roadside, both anxiously thumbing.
-After slowing and looking over the parents and upset children, she rechecked her mirrors and the road ahead.
+She soon noticed the father and mother at the roadside, both anxiously thumbing.
+After slowing and looking them over, she rechecked her mirrors and the road ahead.
 There was no one in sight - no one to see what she was doing.
-She too drove on.
+She, too, drove on.

 The third car

 After another hour, a third car came along.
-The male driver was an outspoken atheist.
-He was often in the media telling believers that they were either poor saps lost in fairyland or out and out hypocrites.
-When he saw the family, he immediately pulled over.
-He listened to Jack before squeezing everyone and the suitcases into his car.
-Along the way, Jack said that the breakdown was a real problem as he’d been hoping to find work in the area.
+The male driver was an outspoken atheist, often in the media telling believers they were either poor saps lost in fairyland or out and out hypocrites.
+When he saw the family, he immediately pulled over and listened while Jack and Betty told him their car troubles.
+Before driving on, he squeezed everyone and the suitcases into his car.
+Along the way, Jack explained that the breakdown was a real problem as he’d been hoping to find work in the area.
 The atheist didn’t say much but took them to a local motel.
 Once there, he paid for a week’s lodging and gave Betty money for food and fresh clothing.
 He then arranged and paid for a hire car to be brought so Jack could begin his search for work.
-Before he left, the atheist said that he’d check back in a few days to see how things were going.
+Before he left, the atheist said he’d check back in a few days to see how things were going.

 Shocking and offensive